-Your scooter is equipped with a freewheel lever that can set your scooter in or out of freewheel mode.
+Your scooter is equipped with a freewheel lever (red or yellow) that can set your scooter in or out of freewheel mode.
 The freewheel lever engages your park brake.

 To disengage the brake and put your scooter in freewheel mode: